 From the court order: The method being used is termed ‘water trapping‘.
 A corral is constructed which encircles a watering hole used by the horses.
 A man hiding in a blind nearby closes the corral gate whenever horses enter to use the water hole.
 The trapped horses are then transported to a holding corral, where medical tests and administrative tasks are performed.
 The horses are kept for a period of three or four weeks in the holding corral, pending the test results.
 The use of helicopters is thought to be a more humane method of gathering these animals, but this method is prohibited by 18 U.S.C. § 47.
 BLM has agreed with plaintiff’s suggestions not to use barbed wire on the corrals and not to use the tranquilizer Sucostran, in an attempt to minimize the injuries to the horses, and provide the most humane conditions possible.
 See the letter from defendant Berklund to plaintiff’s counsel, dated July 17, 1975.

 (notation: In 1976 Congress amended the act to allow helicopter use in wild horse and burro roundups.
-A huge push was being made to allow permitted “mustanging,” (the practices that the Act was intended to stop).
-Velma Johnston herself gave testimony that helicopter roundups were preferable to the practice of mustanging and she officially endorsed it in the documents of Congressional record).
+A huge push was being made to allow permitted “mustanging,” a helicopter was allowed as a preferred method to mustanging.)

 From court documents: BLM has received applications from interested individuals throughout the country concerning the acquisition of a wild horse.
 A copy of the application form is attached to plaintiff’s original complaint.
 Wild Horse Annie’s organization, WHOA!, has been involved in screening applicants to insure that the captured horses go to people who can provide a good home for them.
 Statutory authority to distribute the captured horses to individuals is found in the Wild Horses’ Act at 16 U.S.C. § 1333(b), and the regulations confirm the authority of BLM to make such arrangements for private distribution of excess horses.
 43 C.F.R. § 4712.3-2(b).